LabManSec/Report-Template/README.md

 ### Inserting images
-Since I initially generated this tempalte using the Pandoc plugin in Obsidian, inserting images won't be the same for you as it was for me.
+Since I initially generated this template using the Pandoc plugin in Obsidian, inserting images won't be the same for you as it was for me.
 I recommend using the first method outlined [here](https://www.overleaf.com/learn/latex/Inserting_Images), which uses the `graphicx` package in LaTeX.
 I personally wasn't a fan of how LaTeX formats pictures, so I just added `\emph{INSERT_CAPTION_HERE}` below each image.

 ## Recommended Toolset
 * VSCode
+* TeX Live
 * [LTeX Extension](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex)
 * [LaTeX Workshop Extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)